AneesMuzzafer/elemental/README.md

 composer create-project elemental/elemental sample-app
 ```

-This will generate a project complete with a `composer.json` file.
+This will generate a project with a `composer.json` file.

 Once your project is ready, kickstart the Elemental local development server with the `ignite` command using our command line engine, *Candle*: